 With a population of over 8 million, Québec is a major economic player on the Canadian scene.

-In announcing the opening of its data centre in Montréal, Amazon Web Services cited the cost and availability of electricity as determining factors for locating there.
-Teresa Carlson, vice president of Worldwide Public Sector for AWS, said, “We picked the area that we did because of the hydropower.
+In announcing the opening of its data centre in Montréal, Amazon Web Services (AWS) cited the cost and availability of electricity as decisive factors in its choice to locate there.
+Teresa Carlson, AWS’s Vice President, Worldwide Public Sector, said, “We picked the area that we did because of the hydropower.
 We did find them (Québec) to be very business friendly.”

 Source: Site Selection

 Nearly 66% of Canada’s GDP is tied to international trade, making Canada one of the world’s most open economies.

 Québec has privileged access to the planet’s two biggest free-trade zones: